ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/index.md

 - **Professor**: Daniel M. Aukes
 ---

-# Project Plan: Autonomous Warehouse Goods Transportation System (Turtlebot Demonstration & Future Scope)
+# Project Plan (Turtlebot Demonstration & Future Scope)

 The goal of this project is to develop a robotic system capable of autonomously transporting goods within a warehouse.
 The robot will be responsible for identifying products, navigating obstacles, and delivering items to specific storage locations.
 The key research question this project aims to answer is:
 How can we design and implement an autonomous robotic system that efficiently and accurately transports goods in a dynamic, obstacle-rich warehouse environment?